Take better screenshots

 Many big budget triple-A games are visual spectacles, and a well-made screenshot can be great for showing off your gaming skill or using as a wallpaper for your desktop.
 While some games and game management software like Steam already come with screenshot features (in lossy jpg) baked in, you might want to check out your graphics card's software and driver package if you want to go grabbing pixel-perfect screen captures with a minimal performance hit.
 Both AMD's Radeon Adrenaline 2019 and Nvidia's GeForce Experience can be set to capture lossless PNG screenshots of your screen, and if you tinker around, you can enable additional graphics enhancements such as super sampling.
 Another popular tool is MSI Afterburner, which works with AMD and Nvidia cards.

-For something a bit more heavy duty, try out SnagIt, Jing's bigger, pricier, feature-packed sibling.
-SnagIt 2019 is a standalone screen capture tool that can snap the entire screen, active window, selected areas, objects and video.
+For something a bit more heavy duty, try out SnagIt 2020, a standalone screen capture tool that can snap the entire screen, active window, selected areas, objects and video.
 The OneClick tool can be pinned to the top of all windows for easy screenshot controls.
 A variety of photo editing and annotation tools — as well as sorting, tagging and sharing features — let you make sense of your collection of screenshots.
-It's overkill for the average user, but loaded with a ton of useful tools for the professional.
+It's overkill for the average person, but loaded with a ton of useful tools for pro users looking to spruce up reports, presentations and other documents.

 Screen Capturer is another minimalist screen capture tool that focuses on grabbing images and short video clips.
 Users can grab the full screen, select regions, or an active window, and the resulting image can be pasted to the clipboard, saved as an image file, emailed, or thrown straight to the printer.
 Screen Capturer doesn't come with a built-in editor, so you'll need another program if you want to add annotations, but Screen Capturer is a serviceable tool for quick screen grabs if you need something more versatile than the basic "print screen" button.